mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

 .. py:function:: mitsuba.sample_rgb_spectrum(sample)

-    Overloaded function.

-    1. ``sample_rgb_spectrum(sample: drjit.llvm.ad.Float) -> tuple[drjit.llvm.ad.Float, drjit.llvm.ad.Float]``

-    Importance sample a "importance spectrum" that concentrates the computation on wavelengths that are relevant for rendering of RGB data

-    Based on "An Improved Technique for Full Spectral Rendering" by Radziszewski, Boryczko, and Alda

-    Returns a tuple with the sampled wavelength and inverse PDF

-    2. ``sample_rgb_spectrum(sample: :py:obj:`mitsuba.Color3f`) -> tuple[:py:obj:`mitsuba.Color3f`, :py:obj:`mitsuba.Color3f`]``

     Importance sample a "importance spectrum" that concentrates the computation on wavelengths that are relevant for rendering of RGB data